ssbc/ssb2-discussion-forum/README.md

 from someone you blocked.
 16 bytes should be enough to keep things secure (see https://github.com/BLAKE3-team/BLAKE3/issues/123).

+### Same author on multiple devices

+This was as explained in the into mainly done to simplify things.
+There is one place where this breaks down though, which is in multiserver and rooms where peers are not unique anymore.
+I believe it should be possible to fix this in secret handshake ([SHS]) instead with some simple numbering system.

 [SSB]: https://ssbc.github.io/scuttlebutt-protocol-guide/
 [buttwoo]: https://github.com/ssbc/ssb-buttwoo-spec
 [meta feeds]: https://github.com/ssbc/ssb-meta-feeds-spec